0atman/noboilerplate/scripts/32-rust-is-written-in-rust.md

 notes:

-The line between userland and compiler is important, as it represents what you can and can't change day-to-day.
+The split between userland and compiler is important, as it represents what you can and can't change day-to-day.

-For instance, Go has an splendid garbage collector for automatically managing memory.
+For instance, Go has a splendid garbage collector for automatically managing memory.
 But if you want more control, perhaps you need to operate in an environment where a garbage collector is not desirable, such as webassembly, you have no option but to bring all of the go runtime with you, because it is bound up in the compiler.

 In this specific usecase, there is a fork of the compiler, tinygo, that addresses some of these problems with working with go and WebAssembly.

-This graph isn't actually to scale, let me fix it.
+But this graph isn't actually to scale, let me fix it.

 ---